-Nutritional Supplements for Pregnancy and Lactation
+Nutritional Supplements for Pregnancy and Breastfeeding

-Nutritional supplements during pregnancy and lactation contribute to maintaining an adequate state of health of both mother and child.
+Nutritional supplements during pregnancy and breastfeeding contribute to maintaining an adequate state of health of both mother and child.
 This is because an optimal mother’s diet is crucial for the correct development of the fetus.

 One can prevent many problems with adequate nutrition during the preconception, pregnancy, and breastfeeding periods.
 It’s common for a specialist to recommend nutritional supplements nowadays.
 These are specifically designed for each period: preconception, pregnancy, and lactation.